-This webpage offers an overview of legislation passed in 2018 by the General Assembly and State Board of Education rule updates that will be implemented by the Educator Talent Division at CDE.
+This webpage offers an overview of legislation passed in 2017, 2018 and 2019 by the General Assembly and State Board of Education rule updates that will be implemented by the Educator Talent Division at CDE.
 For all other policy updates, please visit the CDE Policy and Funding webpage.
 Information regarding implementation, grant opportunities and tools and resources for districts are available on this page.

 Jump to a section:

 The State Board of Education noticed rulemaking at their September meeting for the Rules for the Administration of Educator License Endorsements, 1 CCR 301-101.
 CDE is seeking public comment on proposed revisions to these rules.
 The recommended deadline for submitting back was Friday, Oct 11, 2019 to allow adequate time for staff to review and incorporate comments into the rules; however, we will accept written comments at any time up to and including the day of the hearing which is schedule for Thursday, Nov 14 at 9:50 am .
 If you'd like to submit feedback please send an email to email@example.com.

 SB 19-003 Educator Loan Forgiveness Program - This bill authorizes the Colorado Department of Higher Education (CDHE) to offer loan repayment on qualified loans for educators who serve in hard-to-fill positions in Colorado.
 The application will open Fall 2019.
 For updates, please visit the CDHE Colorado Educator Loan Forgiveness webpage for additional information and to sign up to receive notification when the application is open.